pokepark/PokemonBotBridge/README.md

 For every other command the same scheme applies: bot directory name plus command name

-To use the delete command for the Central Park area bot, you easily send `/cparkdelete` to the bot.
+For example to use the delete command for the Central Park area bot, you easily send `/cparkdelete` to the bot.

+Callback queries are altered automatically once the `BRIDGE_MODE` is set to `true` in each bots config file, so you don't need to care about that.
+All you need to know is the directory name of the bot and the command you'd like to sent to the bot.

 That's it - enjoy the advantages of the PokemonBotBridge!